xaviripo/bachelor-thesis/thesis/contents/1-intro/2-hott.md

 - Computation rules.
 They explain how the eliminators act on the constructors.

-Let's quickly review some type constructors.
+Let us quickly review some type constructors.

 #### Function types